 - File conversion: You can convert any ebook format to another one with the option of changing the book style, creating a table of content, or improving margins while converting.
 You can also convert your personal documents to an ebook.

-- Download magazines from the web: Calibre can deliver stories from various news sources or through RSS feed.
+- Download magazines from the web: Calibre can deliver stories from various news sources or through the RSS feed.

 - Share and backup your library: It gives an option of hosting your eBook collection over its server which you can share with your friends or access from anywhere, using any device.
 The backup and import/export features allow you to keep your collection safe and easy portability.